lh-aa/whole_body_tracking/README.md

 ## 🎭 Motion Tracking Workflow

-### 1. Motion Preprocessing & Registry Setup
+### 1. Motion Preprocessing (Local)

-We leverage WandB registry to store and load reference motions automatically. **Note**: Reference motions should be retargeted and use generalized coordinates only.
+We support local motion processing without requiring WandB. **Note**: Reference motions should be retargeted and use generalized coordinates only.

 #### Available Datasets